Natural stone tiles can elevate any home decor. Etched tiles can take the look even further.

 You might have a design that spans multiple tiles in mind.
 Etching is a creative way to carry a design across a span of tiles.
 The pieces can be fit together to create one complete work of art.

-The home shown here uses this etching idea to create an attractive backsplash behind the range.
-Not only does the dark etching stand out against the light-colored tiles, but it also complements the cabinetry and the border of small tile squares.
+The home shown here uses this etching idea to create an attractive fireplace surround.
 To polish off the look, the etched design is framed by two rows of dimensional tiles.

 6. Add pops of interest.